mhvbyrne/FM/Content and Products/OSCE/examination/respiratory/respiratory_examination.md

 ## Technique

+### Sputum type
+  - White, viscous - asthma
+  - Grey, clear - COPD
+  - Yellow or green colour - infective causes
+  - Red colour - Pneumococcal pneumonia
+  - Blood stained - infective causes, cancer, pulmonary embolism
+  - Frothy, pink - heart failure
+  - Large volume - bronchiectasis

 ### Chest wall expansion

 Ask patient to take a deep breath in and out, place hands on chest wrapping hands around the base of chest and oppose your thumbs, then ask patient to breath in again to see how the tips of your thumbs move to assess expansion and symmetry.

-### Vocal resonance
+### Tactile and vocal resonance

-Ask the patient to repeat 99 each time you place your stethoscope down.
-Some universities do not require you to complete vocal resonance, you should check with the education team if it is expected for you to ask.
+Ask the patient to repeat 99 each time you place your hand (tactile resonance) or your stethoscope (vocal resonance) on the chest.
+Resonance is increased in areas of consolidation.
+Some universities do not require you to complete tactile or vocal resonance, you should check with your education team if it is expected for you to ask.

 ### Added sounds on auscultation
 - **Crepitations** - sounds like crackles, and can be fine or coarse